 Online registration.
 Many runners will print an entry form from a web site and mail it in, or register in person at the running store or at the race.
 However, more and more runners prefer to register online (which usually costs an extra 5%, but the convenience is worth it).
 You should set up online registration at a site such as www.active.com.
 Then the race web site can link to the online registration.
 You may get as many as 10%-20% (or more) to register this way.

 A race timing service.
-Select a reputable race timing service, such as Ozark Racing Systems (www.ridgerunnersports.com) or Timeline Results (www.timelineresults.com).
-They also may handle much of the registration for you.
+Select a reputable race timing service.
+There are a few around town and for smaller races (less than 100) ask the Roadrunners if they can help email@example.com.
+Timing companies also handle much of the registration for you.
 However, this service can cost you $3 per runner or more.
 If you are having well under 100 runners or so, you might try to time the runners yourself and save the cash, but this can be difficult.